 Siena strives to embody the vision and values of St. Francis of Assisi, including his commitment to building a world that is more just, peaceable, and humane.
 We must recommit to strengthening the bonds of racial justice to fulfill that mission and ensure people of color in our community feel safe, accepted, appreciated and affirmed.
 This effort starts with education and conversation.
 It requires action.

 As these messages have been shared with the community, many of you have reached out to share your stories, perspective and ideas.
-President Gibson said that pursuing justice will be a priority for his administration.
+In July, President Gibson said that pursuing justice will be a priority for his administration.
 Your input is valuable and important to informing the initiatives to come.
+Click here to view his Fall 2020 semester summary update.

 On August 20, 2020, The Metro Atlantic Athletic Conference announced the commencement of its MAAC United for Justice Campaign.
 In the 2020-21 season, the MAAC will work both internally at the conference office and with all 11 member institutions to advance and execute strategies to combat racial injustices within our society.
 The MAAC and its member institutions will work to address the long-standing history of systemic racism and inequality that minorities in this country have and still currently face, with a goal to educate those around us and to create substantial change in our communities.
 Read more details here.